How long does probate take?

 Why do solicitors take so long to get probate?

-Due to the delays in grants of probate being issued by the Probate Registry, individuals and solicitors are facing a significant wait for probate.
+Due to the delays in probate grants being issued by the Probate Registry, individuals and solicitors are facing a significant wait for probate.
 These applications can take months to approve because they involve a substantial amount of complex legal issues including tax and administrative work that is often incredibly time-consuming.

-What is the longest a probate can last?
+What is the longest it can last?

 While the size of the deceased’s estate and availability of necessary information will naturally affect the duration of probate, just over a year tends to be the longest timeframe for probate.
 Unfortunately, there’s no set time limit for the probate application process, but a variety of legal and tax issues can increase this 12-month timeframe.

-How long after probate do you receive money?
+How long after do you receive money?

 However, other assets, such as shares and property, will need to be sold before you can receive any money from them.